korpling/ANNIS/docs/user-guide/src/import-and-config.md

 ## Back-end service

 There is a configuration folder `conf/` in the installation directory with the main configuration file `annis-service.properties`.
-In addition, there is the `shiro.info` file to change the location of the [user configuration](import-and-config-user.md).
+Besides, there is the `shiro.info` file to change the location of the [user configuration](import-and-config-user.md).
 You should not need to change any of the other files in this directory.

 ## Front-end web-application

-The ANNIS front-end will search in different folders for it's configuration.
+The ANNIS front-end will search in different folders for its configuration.

 Folder | Description
 ------ | -----------
 `<Installation>/WEB-INF/conf/` | Default configuration inside the deployed web application folder.
 Should not be changed.
 `$ANNIS_CFG` or `/etc/annis/` | The global configuration folder defined by the environment variable `ANNIS_CFG` or a default path if not set.
-`~/.annis/` | User specific configuration inside the `.annis` sub-folder inside the home folder of the user who is running the frontend.
+`~/.annis/` | User-specific configuration inside the `.annis` sub-folder inside the home folder of the user who is running the frontend.

 Configuration files can be either in the [Java Properties](http://en.wikipedia.org/w/index.php?title=.properties&oldid=521500688) or [JSON](http://www.json.org/) format.
 Configuration files from the user directory can